 - The individuals in this subtype have the highest attendance levels at self-help groups but often seek private treatment.

 Getting Help for All Types of Alcoholism

 When it comes to types of alcoholics, there are many factors to consider to choose the best alcohol addiction treatment.
 Categorization of alcohol dependency enabled consideration of those who were type 1 alcoholic, or, social triggers as well as alcoholic personality types.
 When subcategories were created, it progressed diagnostic methods as no two types of alcohol dependency are the same.
-Due consideration to the cause including social, environmental or even genetic factors all aid potential treatment and choosing between inpatient and outpatient alcohol rehab.
+Due consideration to the cause including social, environmental or even genetic factors all aid potential treatment and choosing between inpatient and outpatient alcohol treatment centers.